Dustin Hoffman: 1967–1969: The Graduate and breakthrough

-1970s
+1970–1979: Film stardom and acclaim

 This was followed by his role in Little Big Man (1970), where Jack Crabb, his character, ages from teenager to a 121-year-old man.
 The film was widely praised by critics, but was overlooked for an award except for a supporting nomination for Chief Dan George.
 Hoffman continued to appear in major films over the next few years.
 Who Is Harry Kellerman and Why Is He Saying Those Terrible Things About Me?
 (1971), Straw Dogs (also 1971), and Papillon (1973).
 He returned to Broadway in 1974, directing All Over Town.
 Hoffman next starred in Lenny (1974), for which he was again nominated for Best Actor.
 Lenny was based on the life of stand-up comedian Lenny Bruce, who died at the age of 40, and was known for his open, free-style and critical form of comedy which integrated politics, religion, sex, and vulgarity.
 Expectations were high that Hoffman would win an Oscar for his portrayal, especially after his similar role in Midnight Cowboy.
 Film critic Katharine Lowry speculates that director Bob Fosse "never gave him a chance" to go far enough into developing the character.
 "We never understand what, besides the drugs he injected, made him tick like a time bomb", she says.

 However, notes author Paul Gardner, "directing Lenny, his most ambitious project, exhausted Fosse emotionally and physically.
-It turned his life inside out", with shooting days often lasting 10 to 12 hours:
+It turned his life inside out", with shooting days often lasting 10 to 12 hours: "The Lenny Bruce project, based on Julian Barry's play, had gone through two studios and three scripts, and was a problem child, like Lenny himself.
+But Fosse wanted to do it, and he wanted Dustin Hoffman".
 Hoffman initially turned the part down, saying: "I didn't think the script was strong enough and I wasn't sure I was the one to play the role."
 While considering the part, he read Lenny Bruce's autobiography and looked at films with Bruce performing stand-up to live audiences.
 In the same interview with Playboy he recounted: "I began to feel an affinity with him, a realization that there was a lot of Lenny Bruce in me.
 My wife felt it too ...
 I realized that I'd have to make use of my own spontaneity because he was so spontaneous.
 And I admired his guts ...
 That intimacy is what an actor tries to get ...
 It occurred to me that if I had known him, I would have wanted us to be friends ... and he was a provocateur, and I love to provoke."
 Movie critic Judith Crist gave Hoffman credit for the ultimate success of the film:

 Lenny was nominated for six Academy Awards, including Best Picture, Best Director, Best Actor, Best Actress, Best Adapted Screenplay, and Best Cinematography.